 WHERE IS BLUE LAGOON NUSA CENINGAN

 Blue Lagoon is located on the western coastline of Ceningan Island.
-If you are staying on Lembongan, you can access Nusa Ceningan Island via the yellow bridge that connects the two islands.
+If you are staying on Lembongan, you’ll have to drive across the yellow bridge that connects the two islands.

-The jump-off point to Blue Lagoon Nusa Ceningan is easy to find as you can see from the roadside as soon as you arrive at the pin location on google maps.
+The jump-off point to Blue Lagoon is easy to find as you can see it from the roadside as soon as you arrive at the pin location on google maps.

-You are free to roam around the outside edges of the cliffs which are the perfect opportunity to get some photos of Nusa Ceningan Blue Lagoon.
+You are free to roam around the outside edges of the cliffs which is the perfect opportunity to get some photos of Blue Lagoon.
 The water inside of Blue Lagoon is a milky blue color that looks good enough to drink and will make your photos pop without even having to edit them.

 If you’re facing towards the ocean, there is a dirt track to the right-hand side which leads through some bushes and down on to a viewpoint on the lower section of the cliffs.
-From here you can grab another awesome perspective of Blue Lagoon Nusa Islands Bali.
+From here you can grab another awesome perspective of Blue Lagoon Nusa.

-Make sure to assess the conditions before jumping because the only way out of the Blue Lagoon is to climb up a small cliff face and back to dry land.
+Make sure to assess the situation before jumping because the only way out of the Blue Lagoon is to climb up a small cliff face and back to dry land.

-It is possible to jump on either low tide and high tide as the water at Blue Lagoon Nusa Islands is deep enough for a smooth landing.
+It is possible to jump on either low tide and high tide as the water is deep enough for a smooth landing.
 I would advise making sure you have a buddy with you in case things get hairy.
 Know your own limits and take care.

-The Mahana Point Cliff Jump on the Nusa Islands attracts thrill-seekers from around the world.
+The Mahana Point Cliff Jump attracts thrill-seekers from around the world.
 A 10-meter diving platform hangs over the rocky cliffs at Mahana Point and it’s one of the best things to do in Nusa Ceningan.

-Mahana Point Ceningan is a must-see location on the Nusa Islands for few hours of cliff jumping, surfing, swimming and relaxing over at Mahana Beach.
+Mahana Point is a must-see location for a few hours of cliff jumping, surfing, swimming, and relaxing over at Mahana Beach.

 WHERE IS MAHANA POINT NUSA CENINGAN